 Ingredients

-- Banana - The star of the recipe!
-Choose bananas that have dark spots on their skin.
+• Banana – The star of the recipe!
+Choose bananas that have dark freckles on their skin.
 They will have the best flavor and be the most sweet.

-- Flax seeds - Flax not only provides a healthy boost of omegas, it helps the cookies to stick together.
+• Flax seeds – Flax helps the cookies to stick together.
 Make sure that you use ground flaxseed and not whole flaxseeds.
 It makes a difference.

-- Organic white sugar - If you are baking vegan, you need organic white sugar which isn’t bone char processed.
-Brown sugar is always vegan.
+• Organic white sugar – If you are baking vegan, you need organic white sugar which isn’t bone char processed.

-- Chocolate Chips - Use your favorite brand of vegan chips.
-I love to use Enjoy Life Chocolate or even a favorite vegan chocolate bar chopped up!
+• Chocolate Chips – Use your favorite brand of vegan chips.
+I love to use Enjoy Life Chocolate Chunks or even a favorite vegan chocolate bar chopped up!
 Dark chocolate chips taste awesome in this recipe.

 Instructions